stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 (The fragment shader is unchanged).

 If all goes well we should see the same triangle.

-A good test is to change one of the vertex positions and/or colours to make sure we are using the new functionality and shader.
+A good test is to change one of the vertex positions and/or colours to make sure we are actually using the new functionality and shader.

 ---

-# Summary
+## Summary

 In this chapter we: